-During your UCAT ANZ you will be provided with two pieces of equipment; knowing how to competently use them can help ensure you confidently perform at your full potential.
+During your UCAT ANZ you will be provided with earphones and a mini whiteboard and pen; knowing how to competently use them can help ensure you confidently perform at your full potential.

 At the exam centre, there are likely to be many other people taking different exams and headphones can help block out noise to reduce any distractions made by other students and it isolates you, aiding you to focus and concentrate.

 When wearing your headphones, make sure to adjust the size to a comfortable fit; if your ears start hurting during the exam from the weight, do not be afraid to take them off.
 You are allowed to do so during the examination.